teambit/docs/docs/bit-components/compositions.md

 ## Loading compositions

-["Environments"](main-concepts/04-environment.md) automatically detects the composition file for each component and use it to load its compositions to the workspace UI.
+["Environments"](main-concepts/04-environment.md) automatically detect the composition file for each component and use it to load its compositions to the workspace UI.

 ## Viewing component compositions

-To explore compositions in your Workspace UI, start the local development server for your workspace (`bit start`), browse to a specific component and choose the **compositions** tab.
-There, you will see the full list of compositions available for that component with additional component meta-data.
+To explore compositions in your Workspace UI, start the local development server for your workspace (`bit start`), browse to a specific component and select the **compositions** tab.
+There, you will see the full list of compositions available for that component, along with additional component meta-data.

 ## Using compositions for automated testings

 Component compositions can be used in automated testing as well as manual examinations.
-To do that, simply import the compositions to run the appropriate tests.
+To do that, simply import the compositions in your test file to run the appropriate tests.

 For example, this snapshot test checks the 'Button' component when the 'variant' prop is set to 'primary' (this is obviously for demonstration purposes only.
 In real-life, this feature will be used for larger and more complex compositions).